ptone/django-cms-html5-1140px-boilerplate/README.rst

 We usually have one static app for serving static files plus one django app for serving the django application.
 A deployment script on the server checks out the repository and copies everything to its destination via rsync.

-We might release that script in the future as well...
+For a complete boilerplate script to hosting your django-cms project on Webfaction, see our `webfaction-django-cms-boilerplate <https://github.com/bitmazk/webfaction-django-cms-boilerplate//>`_

 License
 =======